medplum/medplum/packages/docs/docs/fhir-datastore/resource-history.md

 To access the `/_history` endpoint, make a GET request to the url of the desired resource or resource type.

-The Mepdlum SDK also provides the `readHistory` helper function to access the `/_history` endpoint.
+The Medplum SDK also provides the `readHistory` helper function to access the `/_history` endpoint.

 <Tabs groupId="language">
   <TabItem value="ts" label="Typescript">